FAQ for Witnesses

-No. When Student Conduct receives information about an incident, it is our responsibility to gather as much information as possible.
+No. When an incident is reported to the university, it is the university’s responsibility to gather as much information as possible.
 Sometimes, that involves reaching out to individuals who were involved, witnessed an incident, or may have additional information about what happened.
-Speaking to you helps give us a full understanding of what occurred.
+Speaking to you helps give the university a full understanding of what occurred.

 I was drinking or using drugs prior to or during the incident.
 Will I get in trouble?

-No. It is not the practice of the university to pursue disciplinary action against a complainant or witness for her or his improper use of alcohol or drugs provided that such student is acting in good faith as a complaint or witness to the alleged relationship violence, sexual misconduct or stalking behaviors.
+No. It is not the practice of the university to pursue disciplinary action against a complainant or witness for her or his improper use of alcohol or drugs provided that such student is acting in good faith as a complaint or witness to the alleged relationship or interpersonal violence or sexual misconduct behaviors.

 What are my rights and responsibilities?